Ouchterloney History, Family Crest & Coats of Arms

-The current generations of the Ouchterloney family have inherited a surname that was first used hundreds of years ago by descendants of the ancient Scottish tribe called the Picts
+The current generations of the Ouchterloney family have inherited a surname that was first used hundreds of years ago by descendants of the ancient Scottish tribe called the Picts.
+The Ouchterloney family lived in Auchterlonie, near Forfar, in the county of Angus where the family dates back to the 12th century.

 Early Origins of the Ouchterloney family